opendocsg/slw-judgments-backfill/2018_SGHC_2/report.md

 10     The Assistant Commissioner summarised the issue before him at [4] of the Decision as “whether the [next of kin] needed to obtain Grant of Probate ... or Letter of Authority ... before lodging a claim under WICA”.

-11     In reaching his decision, the Assistant Commissioner took into account the decision of the Court of Appeal in _SGB Starkstrom Pte Ltd v Commissioner of Labour_ [2016] 3 SLR 598 (“ _Starkstrom_ ”) as well as _Teo Gim Tiong v Krishnasamy Pushpavathi (legal representative of the estate of Maran s/o Kannakasabai, deceased)_ [2014] 4 SLR 15 (“ _Maran_ ”).
+11     In reaching his decision, the Assistant Commissioner took into account the decision of the Court of Appeal in _SGB Starkstrom Pte Ltd v Commissioner of Labour_ <span class="citation">[2016] 3 SLR 598</span> (“ _Starkstrom_ ”) as well as _Teo Gim Tiong v Krishnasamy Pushpavathi (legal representative of the estate of Maran s/o Kannakasabai, deceased)_ <span class="citation">[2014] 4 SLR 15</span> (“ _Maran_ ”).
 The Assistant Commissioner commented at [6] of the Decision that “[b]oth cases deal with threshold issues and emphasize the need for those acting for claimants who are incapacitated in one way or the other ... [to] be duly authorized in law to do so” [emphasis and internal quotation marks omitted].
 The Assistant Commissioner found that both cases were distinguishable for the reasons which he set out in the Decision, and proceeded to dismiss the application.

 **The issue in this appeal**